22 Dec Dignity in Dying & Ageing without Children

-Obviously this would not be a practical approach for western civilisations – but we could do things better than pushing those who can afford it to travel to Switzerland for a possibly premature assisted suicide.
+Obviously, this would not be a practical approach for western civilizations – but we could do things better than pushing those who can afford it to travel to Switzerland for a possibly premature assisted suicide.

 First – we need to be less afraid of death.
 It will happen – we cannot avoid it forever.
 Doctors must accept that they do not need to prevent patients from dying when there is no hope of recovery.